-Written Analysis/Critiques (worth up to 100 points or 10% of the overall course grade)
+Written Analysis/Critique (worth up to 100 points or 10% of the overall course grade)

-More information related to these assignments will be posted in Blackboard closer to the due dates.
+More information related to this assignment will be posted in Blackboard closer to the due date in April.

 Exams (worth up to 300 points or 30% of the overall course grade) Exams will assess your knowledge related to the significant concepts, theories, frameworks, and information from course readings, videos, and discussions.
 It is your responsibility to be take these exams at the appropriate time and place.